Skip to content

 This is a model response to a Writing Task 2 topic from High Scorer’s Choice IELTS Practice Tests book series (reprinted with permission).
 This answer is close to IELTS Band 9.

-Set 5 Academic book, Practice Test 24
+Set 5 General Training book, Practice Test 24

 Writing Task 2